1 Getting started

 RStudio is a separate program, also free, that provides a more elegant front end for R. RStudio allows you to easily organize separate windows for R commands, graphic, help, etc. in one place.

-For this course, you won’t need R and RStudio installed on your own device because we will work in Posit Cloud.
+For this course, you won’t need R and RStudio installed on your own device because we will work on the Koa Server.
 However, if you wish to install them on your device, go to https://rstudio.com/products/rstudio/download/ for instructions about getting set up.

-Posit Cloud allows you to run a hosted version of RStudio in the cloud that allows you to run R without having to download anything on your personal computer or confirgure your personal computer.
-You access Posit Cloud from your browser, and conveniently you can access from any computer, not just your personal device.
+The Koa Server allows you to run a hosted version of RStudio in the cloud that allows you to run R without having to download anything on your personal computer or confirgure your personal computer.
+You access the Koa Server from your browser, and conveniently you can access it from any computer or tablet.

-Follow the instructions on the “Setup” page for setting yourself up with Posit Cloud.
+Follow the instructions on the “Setup” page for setting yourself up on the Koa Server.

 Once done, proceed with the rest of the lab below.

-After you have started Posit Cloud, you should see a new window with a menu bar at the top and three main sections.
-One of the sections is called the “Console” – this is where you type commands to give instructions to R and typically where you see R’s answers to you.
+The left panel is called the “Console”—this is where you type commands to give instructions to R and typically where you see R’s answers to you.

-You can type commands in this window where there is a prompt (which will look like a >
+You can type commands into the Console where there is a prompt (which will look like a >

 sign at the bottom of the window).
 The Console has to be the selected window.
 (Clicking anywhere in the Console selects it.)